Financing Available! We have financing options available for your next project. Learn more →

 Not every crack calls for major repairs.
 Hairline shrinkage is common.
 But when cracks widen or surfaces shift out of place, that usually points to soil or load-related problems.

-Fixes include stabilization, underpinning, enlarging the bearing area, or replacing damaged sections.
-Correcting drainage and regrading is critical when runoff has washed out support soil.
+Repair options include stabilization, underpinning, expanding the bearing area, or removing and replacing damaged sections.
+Improving drainage and regrading the area is critical when runoff has washed out the soil that supports the structure.

-Anchored Construction & Restoration reviews loads and site conditions before recommending a long-term solution.
-That helps contractors fix the real cause instead of only treating the surface symptom.
+Anchored Construction & Restoration assesses loads and site conditions, then suggests a long-term solution.
+That way the repair focuses on the root cause instead of only covering up the surface symptom.

 Concrete Footer - Excavation